Meet Girder: a lightweight front-end framework that is getting more and more features day by day.

 Girder uses columns like Bootstrap and Foundation to make building websites faster.
 These columns are responsive too - you can specify multiple columns for an element.
-As well as this, there are other responsive classes such as ones that float on the right only on desktop devices and ones which center text only on mobile devices etc.
+As well as this, there are other responsive classes such as ones that float on the right only on desktop devices and ones that center text only on mobile devices etc.

 In 2018, Jambour Digital (my own web development company) moved to use Girder as the front-end framework used on every hosted website.
 Production time for the websites went down considerably by using the Girder framework.

-Large, medium and small 6 wide column
+Large, medium and small 6 wide column (

-Large, medium and small 4 wide column
+Large, medium and small 4 wide column (

-Large and medium right align (cleared using the
+Large and medium right align (

-row class clearfix properties)
+row class clearfix properties

-If you want an unminified version of it get in touch with me and I can send the the latest version to you. 👍
+If you want an unminified version of it get in touch with me and I can send the latest version to you. 👍